LetMut1/Tento/encyclopedia/application_programm_interface/mobile/version_1/description.md

 <br/><br/>

-# Area for authorized application user.
-API:
+# API for authorized application user.
- - Every endpoint at this area requires an existing of `access token`
+ - Every endpoint at this area requires an existing of `application_user_access_token`
  - Response of EVERY endpoint at this area contains `communication_code` equals to
  ```
   - APPLICATION_USER_ACCESS_TOKEN__ALREADY_EXPIRED